pieces-app/plugin_sublime/README.md

 You can log in and out of your Pieces account using the `Pieces: Login` or `Pieces: Logout` command in your command palette.
 An output panel is available to check your cloud status and login status.

-### Connect/Disconnect your cloud
+### Connect or Disconnect your Personal Pieces Cloud

-You can connect and disconnect from your cloud using  `Pieces: Connect your cloud` or `Pieces: Disconnect your cloud` command in your command palette.(Login required!)
+You can connect and disconnect from your cloud using  `Pieces: Connect Personal Cloud` or `Pieces: Disconnect Personal Cloud` command in your command palette.

-### Search
+Note: In order you use these commands, you must have an account connected to Pieces.

+### Find your Saved Materials

 You can search a saved material using `Pieces: Search`.

+There are three main types of seaching:

+- **Fuzzy Search**: Fuzzy Search is a technique used to find matches that are likely to be relevant, even if they are not exact matches.
+It is particularly useful for handling typos, misspellings, and variations in data.

+- **Full Text Search**: Full Text Search is a technique used to search for documents or records that contain the exact sequence of words in the search query.
+It indexes all the words in a document to enable fast and efficient searching.

+- **Neural Code Search**: Neural Code Search is a technique that leverages neural networks and machine learning to improve the search and retrieval of code snippets.
+It allows you to use natural language to describe what you are looking for, capturing the semantics and context of the code to provide more accurate and relevant results.

-### Reload
+### Reload the Plugin

-Run `Pieces: Reload the plugin` if you can't see any command in your command palette.
-Just make sure that **Pieces OS** is running
+If you're experiencing an issue or something isn't working properly, try reloading the plugin using the command `Pieces: Reload Plugin` in your command palette.
+Don't forget to make sure Pieces OS is running.

-### Support
+### Get Support or Share Feedback

-Got stuck?
-No worries, Simply go to the command palette and run `Pieces: Get Support`. you will find some very awsome resources where you can connect with use
+Experiencing an issue or have feedback for the Pieces team?
+No worries, we've got you covered.
+Simply open the command palette and run `Pieces: Get Support`.
+From here, you will find resources where you can connect with the Pieces team.
-You can choose the best suited for you and the link will be automatically opened in the browser.

 ## How to install?

 ### Stable build (Recommended):

 - Download the [package control](https://packagecontrol.io/installation)
+- Open your command palette.
+You can use the shortcut key combination `Ctrl+Shift+P` on Windows and `Cmd+Shift+P` on OSX.
-- Open your command palette and search for `Package Control: Install Package`
+- search for `Package Control: Install Package`
-- Seach for Pieces and Choose it
+- Search for Pieces and select it
-- **IMPORTANT: When you first download the package it will download some dependencies, so you might need to restart sublime after downloading**
+> IMPORTANT: When you first download the package, it will download and install some required dependencies.
+As a result, you might need to restart Sublime after installing.

 ### Pre-releases: